-- 1. On the left navigation pane, click Progress, then click Automated Deployments to display the Automated Deployment Progress page. - 2.
+- 1. On the left navigation pane, click Progress to display the Automated Deployment Progress page. - 2.
 In the Deployment menu option, select the image for the boot action to view the System Image Detail or Scripted Installation Detail page.

 Performing manual deployments